 Most free VPNs are able to offer a limited, free version of their VPN by making their service ad-supported.
-So, while you don’t pay with money, you do pay with your time.
+In these cases, you don’t pay with money but you do pay with your time.
 Other VPNs have monthly data caps for their free services.
 These are usually very low and certainly won’t be enough to stream a movie.

-So, unless you are a high-value target, there are not a lot of reasons for hackers to try and take the time to crack your VPN.
-And when it comes to credit card details and passwords, they’re better off going for the low hanging fruit, which is not protected by VPN.
+Unless you are a high-value target, there are not a lot of reasons for hackers to try and take the time to crack your VPN.
+When it comes to credit card details and passwords, they’re better off going for the low-hanging fruit, which is not protected by VPN.

-Let me be very clear: If you use Kodi for anything but streaming your own stuff from your own hard drive, then you need to use a VPN.
+Let me be very clear: If you use Kodi for anything but streaming your own content from your own hard drive, you need to use a VPN.

 Personally, I think that CyberGhost is the best VPN to use with Kodi.
 Is it right for you?
 Maybe.
 Maybe not.
 I recommend trying it out for yourself.

 The important thing to take away from this article is that you need to use a VPN to keep yourself safe while streaming.
-You may think you have little of value on your TV box, but it stores more of your personal data than you imagine.
-Also, if your ISP sees that you stream frequently, they are likely to start increasing your internet prices.
+You may think you have little value on your TV box, but it stores more of your personal data than you imagine.

 If you are using Kodi to access copyrighted content, then protecting yourself with a VPN is even more important.
 You need to protect yourself from the eyes of the authorities, and potentially dodgy streaming services.